plausible/website/_articles/google_analytics_alternative.md

 ## Why is Plausible a great Google Analytics alternative?

 Plausible is a simple and privacy-friendly alternative to Google Analytics.
-It is an independent, open-source and transparent analytics tool.
+It is an independent, open source and transparent analytics tool.

 Plausible is here to provide you all the valuable website traffic insights at a glance while respecting the privacy of your visitors, being compliant with GDPR, CCPA and other privacy regulations, and without compromising the user experience.